-There were no mandatory significant International Accounting Standards Board (IASB) pronouncements adopted by the Company in the current financial year.
-The IASB has also issued a number of minor amendments to IASs that are not mandatory for 30 September 2023 reporting periods and have not been early adopted by the Company.
+There were no significant mandatory International Accounting Standards Board ("IASB") pronouncements adopted by the Company in the current financial period.
+As a result of the VMUK PLC acquisition by Nationwide, IASB pronouncements that were applicable for accounting periods beginning on or after 1 January 2024 have been early adopted in these financial statements.
+Their early adoption has not had a material impact for the Company.
+The IASB has also issued a number of minor amendments to IASs that are not mandatory for 31 March 2025 reporting periods and have not been early adopted by the Company.
 These amendments are not expected to have a material impact for the Company and have therefore not been listed.